-The book I would like to talk about I think people may have forgotten somewhat — "Wide Sargasso Sea" by Jean Rhys.
-I have a personal connection with it because I actually met Jean Rhys when she was fairly old, and it was my editor in England — Diana Athill — who rediscovered her.
-People thought she was dead, but in fact she was off the radar, writing this book.
+I'd like to talk about a book I think people may have somewhat forgotten: "Wide Sargasso Sea" by Jean Rhys.
+I have a personal connection with it because I actually met Jean Rhys when she was fairly old — it was my editor in England, Diana Athill, who rediscovered her.
+People had thought she was dead, but, in fact, she was just off the radar and writing this book.